rubyists/rubyists.github.com/_posts/2011-06-08-how-to-build-a-namecoin-or-bitcoin-miner-in-98-easy-steps.markdown

 16. Tidy and close it up.

     Take any cable ties the hardware came with and make sure you keep all the cables away from the airflow.
-Behing the motherboard is always best, but some will have to be exposed, just tie them out of the way.
+Behind the motherboard is always best, but some will have to be exposed, just tie them out of the way.
 Now put the case side panels back on.

 ##  Part 3 (Steps 17-29) Install the Operating System.